openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/embed_google_calendar.rst

 To add a Google calendar in the course body, you create an advanced component in Studio or create a Google Calendar XBlock in OLX.

-.. _Add a Google Calendar Component in edX Studio:
+.. _Add a Google Calendar Component in Studio:

 **************************************************
 Add a Google Calendar Component in Open edX Studio